nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-12-17

+3:00pm Original problem fixed.
+We also added a backup connection to Henry so this particular problem won't happen again.

 9:30am Our Henry St hub is having problems.
 This is affecting downtown Manhattan.
 We are working on this now.

 2019-11-24